-Technically, only the Chief Judge should know the identity of the tie-breaking judge.
+Only the Chief Judge should know the identity of the tie-breaking judge.
 Because the TB Judge should NOT attend the judges' briefing, choose someone who is experienced.
 The same eligibility requirements apply to the TB Judge.
+The rules say the TB Judge must be given a ballot before the contest starts.
+No, you can't wait until the contest is over to ask someone to break a tie.